code-check/cli-template-python3/README.md

-# CLI Applications with Python
+# CLI Applications with Python3

 Here's how to build your codecheck challenge solution as a CLI application.